 Quick Verdict

-Teacharo is a strong fit if your school wants a broader voice-first assistant for teacher admin.
-It appears especially useful when teachers need one spoken note to become several draft outputs, such as parent communication, incident documentation, report comments, planning, and NCCD evidence.
+Teacharo is a strong fit if your school wants a broader voice-first assistant for teacher admin, bought and rolled out at leadership level.
+It is especially useful when one spoken note needs to become several draft outputs, such as parent communication, incident documentation, report comments, planning, and NCCD evidence.
 Superadjust is the stronger fit if the main problem is NCCD evidence itself.
-It is built around fast teacher logging, 10-week evidence coverage, readiness labels, coordinator gap visibility, and export-ready evidence records.
+It is built around fast teacher logging, 10-week evidence coverage, readiness labels, coordinator gap visibility, and export-ready evidence records, and any teacher can start free today without waiting for a school rollout.
 If your school wants NCCD to become a daily habit rather than a last-minute reconstruction, see Superadjust features to understand the full workflow.

 Breadth vs Focus